lzim/teampsd/mtl_facilitate_workgroup/learner_see/mtl_session10_see.md

 1. Log in to mtl.how/sim and join the current session.

-    + Log in to your individual or team world at mtl.how/sim.

 [![](https://raw.githubusercontent.com/lzim/teampsd/master/resources/gifs/sim_ui_1.gif)](#.)

    - If you logged into your *individual world*, review your saved runs in the Experiment Maintenance section.
 Rename your saved runs if you feel you need to.